 I have been a member of the Society of Wood Engravers for 30 years, exhibiting every year, and in 2012 I was awarded the first Bewick Society prize.
 I am a member of the Sussex Guild and show engravings at selected craft events, I have taken part in group exhibitions such as the annual `Florum` botanical show, and also have work in several galleries throughout the country.
 I have demonstrated engraving at Art in Action and Craft in Focus events, and as a regular participant in South East Open Studios over the years.

 Drawing, features very much in all of Vincent’s work and he likes to plein air (outdoors from life) sketch and to use this material for his pictures or to work directly from observation, interpreting what he sees with marks and space; with the principle of what one leaves out is as important as what one leaves in.

 Although Vincent is a very versatile, multimedia artist, his work is largely etching with aquatint, intaglio engraving and drawing.
 His main inspiration is the area of Dungeness and Rye, with the local landscape now featuring much more in his drawings.

 Vincent is on the council of the Society of Graphic Fine Art, which is the only national drawing society in the UK.

-This exhibition will give MHS pupils a rare opportunity to 'experience' art as real artists do; to showcase their work to a wider audience and encourage them to further develop their artistic talents at school up to GCSE and A'Level.
-The aim is also to inspire them to imagine the many possibilities and rewards of a future career in the visual arts.Head of Art, Sue Fields
+This exhibition gave MHS pupils a rare opportunity to 'experience' art as real artists do; to showcase their work to a wider audience and encourage them to further develop their artistic talents at school up to GCSE and A'Level.
+The aim was also to inspire them to imagine the many possibilities and rewards of a future career in the visual arts.Head of Art, Sue Fields